coderarjob/meghaos-x86/docs/notes/processman.md

 killed by pushing a `KERNEL_EVENT_PROCCESS_CHILD_KILLED` event.

 Through this event the parent can determine if a child process has exited and in what condition.

+When a process exits, it must also kill its child threads.
+Child non-thread processes however are not killed and become children of the Root process.

+### Abort

+Abort is called when there is a serious error or corruption in the application program.
+For example malloc() calls abort when it detects a double free/allocation.
+The Abort call should kill all processes what is using the current memory context, that is threads and the parent process.
+Child non-thread processes however are not killed since they have a different memory context.
+These processes get owned by the Root process.

 ------------------------------------------------------------------------------